hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter4.md

 She fell to her knees, her skin breaking as it met the rough stone.
 Blood gushed out to wet the surface in tribute of her worship as did her words.
 "I am yours, Istikbal."

-Irena.
+_Irena._

 She swallowed, waiting for more; but only the whispers of her own words echoed in the hollow cavern.

 "I…" Irena trailed off, her voice diminishing, her breath rising in puffs of white mist.
 She had not noticed the cold, for she was already shivering.
 She swallowed.
 "I need your assistance, Istikbal."

-Assistance.
+_Assistance._

 Irena gathered her skirts in her palm to steady her hands, feeling the tension in her chest thaw ever slightly.
 "I am… I… My position at the Academy is… precarious."

-Be careful.
+_Be careful._

 "Well, yes," Irena stammered awkwardly.
 "That is why I need your assistance."

-Assistance, yes.
+_Assistance, yes._

 Irena breathed, her hungry heart hammering against her ribs; and hope, against all odds, seeping through the cracks of worry.
 The goddess's lilt was distant and echoed, as though altered by its voyage through time, yet Irena could feel Istikbal's eyes on herself, judging, weighing.
 Disappointment, Irena felt, was imminent.
 "Yes."

-I need your assistance.
+_I need your assistance._

 "...Wait, what?"
 Her tongue had moved before her mind did, and her stupor was great enough to momentarily fend off the shivering.

-He grows stronger.
-Do not let him.
+_He grows stronger.
+Do not let him._

 "Who grows stronger, Istikbal?"

-The goddess's presence shook the earth, dust and rubble raining down.
-He will bring the heavens down upon you.
-You alone can wield the sword that undoes.
-Then, like candlelight being blown out, it vanished.
+The goddess's presence shook the earth, dust and rubble raining down. _He will bring the heavens down upon you.
+You alone can wield the sword that undoes._ Then, like candlelight being blown out, it vanished.

 Irena hurtled through darkness.

-<p align="center">*</p>
+\*

 Shattering glass rent the night, pain ripping through Irena.